Canon 1D X vs Fujifilm X-A10

 Studio photographers will appreciate that the Canon 1D X (unlike the X-A10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX and the X-A10 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX and the X-A10 have been discontinued, but can regularly be found used on ebay.
 The 1DX was replaced by the Canon 1DX Mark II, while the X-A10 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 1DX and X-A10 can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Fujifilm X-A10 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X and the Fujifilm X-A10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.